 Minimizes Pressure Ulcers

-This tells you the percentage of residents who have had a pressure ulcer.
-Pressure ulcers are considered to be an indicator of nursing care at a nursing home.
-Pressure ulcers, also referred to as bed sores, are often caused by residents staying in one position for too long.
+This tells you the percentage of residents that have had a pressure ulcer.
+Pressure ulcers are damage to the skin caused by staying in one position for an excessive period of time.

 Minimizes Serious Falls